ReproNim/module-dataprocessing/_episodes/02-concepts.md

 >
 > > ## Solution
 > >
-> > A reproducible computational environment must contain all the necessary data,
+> > A reproducible computational environment must contain all the necessary data
+> > (any inputs or other internal software package data such as brain templates),
 > > environment variables, and software necessary for carrying out the ascribed
 > > computation.
 Ideally, such an environment itself should be reproducible.
 > {: .solution}